Rachel Levine, M.S.C.E., Chief Engineer

 materials, railroad subgrade is not as densely packed at the surface, as “ballasts” are made up of loose stones which are compacted (yet not cemented in place) to form a single layer.
 If necessary, it may be easier to insert HVDC lines directly below railway line surfaces in natural soils below (depending on their overall depth).
 This possibility must be explored further by installation contractors during the surveying process.

 Geology and Topography

-Natural surface characteristics of the Earth will greatly influence building of the Clean and Secure Grid.
+Natural surface characteristics of the Earth will greatly influence building of the NAS.
 Terrestrial and marine geological bedrock formations, as well as surface characteristics have the greatest potential to halt or slow construction.

 According to ABB, a HVDC cable manufacturer, HVDC cables should be laid at a depth of 1.2 meters when possible.
 This requirement can be amended to a shallower depth if required by providing extra “mechanical protections,” presumably over the top of the structure.
 This 1.2 meter depth is both deep enough to maximize protection against accidental tampering, while also allowing for ease of access during cable maintenance.

 While a shallow bedrock layer directly beneath a cable trench will not hinder thermal conductivity, the process of cutting through such a layer is time consuming, costly, and potentially environmentally hazardous.
 Bedrock is often removed by blasting, which can “fracture” nearby bedrock and cause geologic and/or potential temporary groundwater contamination (discussed subsequently).
 The increased time and extra equipment necessary to remove bedrock is another deterrent to using such environments.